 As a Board of Directors, we have a responsibility to act fairly between members of the company.

-The entire issued share capital is held by the Prudential Trustee Company Limited (PTCL) on a fiduciary basis on behalf of qualifying charities as defined in the Declaration of Trust.
+The entire issued share capital of the company is held by the Prudential Trustee Company Limited (PTCL) on a fiduciary basis on behalf of qualifying charities as defined in the Declaration of Trust.
 PTCL also acts as bond trustee on behalf of bondholders.